-In accordance with Principle 21 of the Association of Investment Companies Code of Corporate Governance published in February 2015 and provision C.2.2 of the UK Corporate Governance Code, published by the Financial Reporting Council in April 2016 (the "Code"), the Directors have assessed the prospects of the Company over a three-year period ending December 2020.
-The Board believes this period to be appropriate taking into account the current trading position and the potential impact of the principal risks that could affect the viability of the Group.

-At the year-end, the Group had cash balances of £16.9 million, giving it £12.1 million excess cash to current liabilities.
-The Company also has £289.2 million excess of non-current assets to non-current liabilities.
-There are therefore limited risks to the viability of the Group.
+In accordance with provision C.2.2 of the UK Corporate Governance Code, published by the Financial Reporting Council in April 2016 (the "Code"), the Directors have assessed the prospects of the Company over the threeyear period to the AGM in 2022.
+Although they will be required by the Articles of Association to put a proposal for the continuation of the Company at the 2021 AGM, based on the current position, performance and prospects of the Company they have no reason to believe that shareholders will vote against continuation.
+This is, however, a key assumption.
+The Directors also note that, even if there was to be a vote against continuation at the 2021 AGM, the Company would be likely to continue to operate for at least a year thereafter, due to the Company's investments not comprising readily realisable securities.
+The Board believes this period to be appropriate taking into account the current trading position and the potential impact of the principal risks that could affect the viability of the Company.
+At the year-end, the Company had cash balances of £5.6 million, and has £3.2 million excess of current receivables over current liabilities.
+The Company also has £397.5 million excess of non-current assets to noncurrent liabilities.
+There are therefore limited risks to the viability of the Company.

-To prepare the viability statement the Board has considered the prospects of the Group in light of its current position and have reviewed the principal risks.
-Taking the current performance as a base, the projection considers the Group's income, underlying Net Asset Value and the cash flows over the three-year period selected.
-The projection is not a business plan in itself, but rather is a prudent view of how the Group may evolve, based principally upon its growth to date, in order to demonstrate its viability.
+To prepare the viability statement the Board have considered the prospects of the Company in light of its current position and have considered each of the Company's principal risks and uncertainties and mitigating factors are detailed on pages 22 to 25.
+Taking the current performance as a base, the projection considers the Company's' income, underlying Net Asset Value and the cash flows over the three-year period selected.
+The projection is not a business plan in itself, but rather is a prudent view of how the Company may evolve, based principally upon its growth to date, in order to demonstrate its viability.
 Analysis to assess viability has focused on the risks in delivery of the growth of the business and a series of projections have been considered changing funding levels, origination volumes and the performance of the assets acquired.

-The analysis indicates that due to the stability and cash generating nature of the portfolios and structured agreements, as well as the debt facilities in place, the Group would be able to withstand the impact of the risks identified.
-Based on the robust assessment of the principal risks, prospects and viability of the Group, the Board confirms that they have reasonable expectation that the Group will be able to continue operation and meet its liabilities as they fall due over the three-year period ending December 2020.
-The Board also continuously monitors the financial performance of the Group against key financial ratios ensuring a strict discipline in the financial management of the business.
+The analysis indicates that due to the stability and cash generating nature of the portfolios and structured agreements, as well as the debt facilities in place, the Company would be able to withstand the impact of the risks identified.
+Based on the robust assessment of the principal risks, prospects and viability of the Company, the Board confirms that they have reasonable expectation that the Company will be able to continue operation and meet its liabilities as they fall due over the three-year period to the AGM in 2022.
+The Board also continuously monitors the financial performance of the Company against key financial ratios ensuring a strict discipline in the financial management of the business.